Errata: Rocks and Dirt

 The download and the printed booklets were updated on Oct.
 1, 2018.

 Mapping the Body, module 4

-I hope to have this module finished by the end of summer 2018.
+I hope to have this module finished by the end of fall semester 2018.
 Life has taken unexpected twists and turns, and I was not able to finish this project as soon as I would have liked to.
 While the module is in process, it will be open and free of charge.

 “Dissect Your Dinner” (food chemistry) is halfway done

 I had really hope to have this available by fall 2018, but I am not sure I can get it done by then.
 If you are doing food chemistry and would like to try out the first three chapters, email me and let me know.
 The first three chapters are a very thorough treatment of the chemistry of water, salt, sugar, butter, wheat, gluten, milk and cheese.
 The curriculum is pitched at middle school level, but the info could easily be used with high school as well.

 The Elements has been updated.
 The new, “fourth” edition is what you get when you order either here on my site, on Amazon, and at any place that retails my books.
 The new edition has much more information in chapters 6, 7 and 8, plus a new craft, a new skit, and some new activities.

 Cells (0ld copies only– before 2016)